openchattanooga/cpd-zones-old/README.md

 ## License

-The project is licensed under the X license.
+The project is licensed under the MIT license.
+See `LICENSE.md` for more details."